Logo

 Other authors have gloomily predicted the demise of the international branch campus, arguing that the phenomenon is transitory.
 Just as booming demand for higher education coupled with sluggish domestic supply creates conditions for international branch campuses to flourish, so sustained economic development and rising tertiary participation gradually squeeze out international branch campuses.
 Malaysia is an example of a country that imported international branch campuses in the 2000s to meet excess demand for university places but has now developed a strong higher education system, becoming a major education exporter in its own right.

 There are clearly many ways to answer this question.
-One is to follow the approach of two US management scientists, Tom Peters and Robert Waterman, who 40 years ago published the influential book, In Search of Excellence.
-They studied a group of demonstrably successful US corporations to identify the eight shared characteristics of each – a bias for action; staying close to the customer; autonomy and entrepreneurship; productivity through people; hands-on, value-driven approaches; stick to the knitting (ie, doing what they know best); simple form and lean staff; and simultaneous loose-tight properties (ie, a dedication to core values among diverse staff).
+One is to follow the approach of two US management scientists, Tom Peters and Robert Waterman, who 40 years ago published the influential book In Search of Excellence: Lessons from America's Best-Run Companies.
+They studied a group of demonstrably successful US corporations to identify the eight shared characteristics of each: a bias for action; staying close to the customer; autonomy and entrepreneurship; productivity through people; hands-on, value-driven approaches; stick to the knitting (that is, doing what they know best); simple form and lean staff; and simultaneous loose-tight properties (that is, a dedication to core values among diverse staff).

 In the same way, by studying the characteristics of international branch campuses that have been successful over an extended time period – such as Monash University Malaysia, the University of Nottingham Malaysia and China, and Heriot-Watt University Dubai – we can deduce the key factors that have contributed to their success.